The Blog Post Every Control Freak Should Read Pt. 1

 I was willing to invest, but IF we were going to do it, I wanted it to be done right.
 I talked to the publisher to let him know that I was for sure a “go” on the metallic letters.
 After which, I continued to move forward with finalizing other details for the book.

-And when I was completely done with everything and officially ready to send the book to the printer, I get an email from my publisher saying, “Give me a call.”
+When I was completely done with everything and officially ready to send the book to the printer, I get an email from my publisher saying, “Give me a call.”
 We talked primarily via email, so I knew something had to be up.
 Talk about spiritual warfare.
 So I’m like okay.

 Publisher: Okay, bad news.
 The printing company can’t print the letters you want.